You have a groundbreaking idea. You’re probably wondering whether it’s going to be a hit.

-Let’s review the factors that influence MVP development cost and what makes up the MVP price finally.
+Let’s review the factors that influence MVP development cost and what makes up the final MVP price.

 The MVP cost can change dramatically from project to project.
-Some MVPs may be more complex, while others are relatively simple and can be done quickly.
-Let’s review some of the more common influencing factors:
+Some MVPs are complex, while others are simple and can be done quickly.
+I listed some of the more common influencing factors below.

 There's no ready formula for reducing a project down to its minimum viable product.
-Instead, it boils down to “what is the simplest we can make our product while still being able to fulfill its core function?”.
+Instead, it boils down to “what’s the simplest we can make our product while still being able to fulfill its core function?”.

 For example, you might envision a timekeeping app that integrates with different accounting software, sends notifications, and generates valuable reports.
-But your MVP is going to focus exclusively on capturing time entries because that’s the function that gives its customers the most value at this stage.
+Your MVP may focus exclusively on capturing time entries – that’s the most valuable function for customers at this stage.

-But change the project to an accounting platform, and the size of your MVP is going to be drastically different.
-The accounting software MVP needs a much wider set of functions than a simple timekeeping app to do its job, which means that the accounting software MVP will cost a lot more.
+Let’s envision a different project: an accounting platform.
+The size of your MVP is going to be drastically different!
+The accounting software MVP needs a much wider set of functions to do its job, so it will cost a lot more.

 You want to work with technology that’s been around for a while, like ASP.NET Core or React.
-Established technologies tend to be more stable, and more developers can work with them than the “trendier” technologies.
+Established technologies tend to be more stable.
+More developers can work with them than the “trendier” technologies.

-Age isn’t everything.
+Age isn’t everything!
 COBOL is an old, established technology, but you wouldn’t want to be caught dead using it in your MVP.
-Using legacy tech like that without a good reason will drive your development costs sky high without any corresponding benefit.
-Stick to technologies that are still being used to develop new applications and avoid those that are seeing less use.
+Using legacy tech without a good reason will drive your development costs sky-high.
+And all this without any corresponding benefit...

 Developer rates differ depending on the tech stack they specialize in.
-For example, developers in common programming languages tend to be reasonably priced, but developers who can work with niche tech stacks come at a higher cost.
+For example, developers in common programming languages tend to be reasonably priced, but those who work with niche tech stacks come at a higher cost.

 For instance, according to the "These are the highest paying developer skills and occupations" research by Kristen Felicetti published on Monster.com, full-stack developers in the US who work with Redis and React earn an average of $105,000, while those who work with the Spark computer framework and Scala language bring in an average of $125,000.

 Employment status affects salary ranges, too.
-The same Monster.com study shares that full-time developers make an average of $98,949, compared to self-employed developers, who make an average of $82,293.
+The same Monster.com study shares that full-time developers make an average of $98,949, compared to self-employed developers with an average of $82,293.

-It may be that brownfield software development will be more expensive because we have to start with an audit, a thorough check of the code, and verification of what is in the grass.
+It may be that brownfield software development will be more expensive.
+We have to start with an audit, a thorough check of the code, and verification of what’s in the grass.
 So it may turn out to be a more challenging option.
-However, if the changes are not too significant, it may turn out to be the right one.
+Yet, if the changes aren't too significant, it may turn out to be the right one.

 While we can usually develop a greenfield MVP between $40,000-120,000, we happened to make a brownfield from $20,000.
-We always try to check what needs to be done meticulously and why and verify which solution will be better not for us but for the client.
+We always try to check what needs to be done meticulously and verify which solution will be better.
+Not for us, but for the client.

-Many modern software products give development partners access to their code, documentation, or publicly released API that allows other software to integrate with their platform.
+Many modern software products give development partners access to their code, documentation, or publicly released API.
+It allows other software to integrate with their platform.
 In these cases, integrations can be managed, and the risks can be predicted and understood before launch.

-If these connections are unavailable, however, or the partner company is not cooperating, then these integrations may not even be possible, and the effort spent investigating it may be better used elsewhere.
+If these connections are unavailable, however, or the partner company isn’t cooperating, then these integrations may not even be possible, and the effort spent investigating it may be better used elsewhere.

 How many integrations will be required for the MVP to be able to provide value?
 Can the integrations be taken individually, with some available upon release and others to follow in future versions?
 Or do all the integrations need to be available from the get-go?

-The number of integrations will significantly impact your project’s timeline and cost, and this will be compounded by their complexity and your access to the partner software.
-Therefore, for best results, triage the integrations in your scope until you achieve the least number of integrations possible.
+The number of integrations will significantly impact your project’s timeline and cost.
+This will be compounded by their complexity and your access to the partner software.
+For best results, triage the integrations in your scope until you achieve the least number of integrations possible.

 If you want to reduce your MVP’s cost, simplify the relationship between the two programs.
 Perhaps your house team can discover a way to reduce integration complexity, either by interacting with the partner software in other ways or modifying the product’s functionality.
 For example, you can work with a one-way integration first and upgrade it to a two-way integration later on.

 Also, look into any special considerations that your users will need.
-For example, products that will have an international target audience may require regional-friendly features such as language settings.
+For example, products with an international target audience may require regional-friendly features such as language settings.

 Your technology partner will be able to guide you through the step-by-step process of identifying your user’s particular needs and solving them.

 On the other hand, you could put your best foot forward and address as many bugs as possible.
-Of course, this is more expensive and takes a longer time to execute, but your users will have as seamless an experience as you can make it and will (hopefully) leave with a good impression.
+Of course, it’s more expensive and takes a longer time to execute.
+But your users will have a more seamless experience and will (hopefully) leave with a good impression.

-Using proper software development design principles may also require more up-front work, which will pay dividends in the long run.
-Software that is easy to maintain and modify will improve your scalability when you move past the MVP stage to consider that cost investment.
+Using proper software development design principles may require more up-front work, which will pay dividends in the long run.
+Software that is easy to maintain and modify will improve your scalability when you move past the MVP stage.

 All you need to worry about is how your MVP looks in a web browser – and only a web browser on a computer.